-Haworthia nigra var. diversifolia (Poelln.)
-Uitewaal
+Haworthiopsis nigra var. diversifolia (Poelln.)
+G.D.Rowley

 How to Grow and Care

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
-At the same time, these decorative, little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.

-Haworthias are small, usually remaining between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot in the spring or early summer into a new wide and shallow dish with fresh potting soil.
-This is also the time to take offsets for propagation.… – See more at: How to Grow and Care for Haworthia
+When the cluster has outgrown its container, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+This is also the time to take offsets for propagation.

-- Back to genus Haworthia
+Back to genus Haworthiopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.